System-Engineering-Group-9/system-engineering-group-9.github.io/docs/testing.md

 ---

 ## Section 2 - Performance testing

-We tested the performance of the Educational Question Generator application to ensure it runs efficiently under various conditions, particularly focusing on CPU usage, memory usage, and response times.
+We tested the performance of the Educational Question Generator application to ensure it runs efficiently under various conditions, particularly focusing on GPU usage, memory usage, and response times.
 The goal was to identify any potential bottlenecks and gain a deeper understanding of the application's overall efficiency.

-The tests were conducted on a server that aligns with the expected production environment, equipped with a multi-core processor, 16GB of RAM, and GPU support for model loading.
+The tests were conducted on a server that aligns with the expected production environment, equipped with a multicore processor, 16GB of RAM, and **Nvidia 4070 GPU** with 8GB VRAM support for model loading.
 We simulated real-world usage by performing the tests over extended periods and under varying load conditions, including both normal and high-concurrency scenarios.
 To measure the performance, we used **Apifox** to simulate concurrent API requests and measure response times.
-Additionally, we used **psutil** for monitoring CPU and RAM usage and **nvidia**-smi to track GPU VRAM usage during model loading and question generation.
+Additionally, we used **psutil** for monitoring CPU and RAM usage and **nvidia-smi** to track GPU VRAM usage during model loading and question generation.

 ![image](./testingImg/VRAM.jpeg)

 The results were promising.
-For **response time**, the application consistently handled requests with an average time of under 10 seconds for generating a standard quiz question, even under high-concurrency conditions.
-The maximum response time was recorded to be below 15 seconds, which is well within the acceptable range for real-time interactions.
+For **response time**, the application consistently handled requests with an average time of under **10 seconds** for generating a standard quiz question, even under high-concurrency conditions.
+The maximum response time was recorded to be below **15 seconds**, which is well within the acceptable range for real-time interactions.
 This demonstrates that the application is responsive and capable of handling multiple simultaneous requests without significant delays.

 In terms of **memory usage**, the application performed efficiently with stable memory consumption throughout the tests.
 The system’s GPU VRAM and RAM usage were continuously monitored, and we observed no significant spikes during model loading or question generation.
-The total VRAM usage remained within a stable range of 2GB, while the system’s RAM usage remained below 8GB, even during stress tests.
-This suggests that the single model loading strategy is highly effective in managing memory usage and avoiding excessive resource consumption.
+The total **VRAM usage** remained within a stable range of 5GB, while the system’s RAM usage remained below 1GB, even during stress tests.
+This suggests that the **single model loading strategy** is highly effective in managing memory usage and avoiding excessive resource consumption.

 For **stability**, we conducted long-duration stress tests by simulating increased concurrent requests over a 60-minute period.
 During this time, the application continued to perform well, with no noticeable memory leaks or gradual slowdowns.
 The error rate remained below 1%, indicating that the system could handle sustained usage without any major issues.
 One of the key considerations during our testing was the **model loading strategy**, which ensures that only one model is loaded at a time.
 This prevents the system from being overwhelmed by multiple large models, ensuring that memory is used efficiently and reducing the risk of out-of-memory (OOM) errors.
 As a result, the system's memory usage remained well-controlled throughout the tests, and the application performed stably even under peak loads.
 In **conclusion**, the tests confirmed that the application performs efficiently across a range of scenarios.
 The system was able to handle high-concurrency conditions with minimal resource consumption, and the overall performance remained stable even during extended usage.
-Although hardware differences (e.g., GPU and CPU capabilities) may affect performance slightly, the application should remain responsive and functional across a wide variety of devices, making it suitable for production deployment.
+Although hardware differences (e.g., GPU and CPU capabilities) may affect performance, the application should remain responsive and functional across a wide variety of devices, making it suitable for production deployment.

 ---